Skip to main content

 5. Gift Management

-• All Gifts of cash, securities and real estate must be received by the Foundation.
+• All Gifts of cash, securities, and real estate must be received by the Foundation.

 • All financial reporting of Gifts will be managed by the Foundation.

-6. University Advancement Services
+6. Boise State University Foundation Services

 a.
-Leadership and implementation of fundraising efforts in support of the University’s mission and priorities including annual giving, major Gift, principal Gift, planned Gift, and campaign efforts.
+Leadership and implementation of fundraising efforts in support of the University’s mission and priorities, including annual giving, major Gift, principal Gift, planned Gift, and campaign efforts.

 b.
 Prospect coordination, research, and analytics.